-Idrin rose to her feet and went to the shelves, scanning the contents carefully.
-She found what she was looking for – the jars of dried willow-bark and henbane – near the back and added some of each into a cup, preparing a strong tea.
-She returned to the Rider's bedside.
+Idrin rose to her feet and went to the shelves, scanning the contents.
+She found what she was looking for – the jars of dried willow-bark and henbane – near the back and added a careful measure of each into a cup, letting the mixture steep in boiling water.
+When the tea was ready, she returned to the Rider's bedside.

 The Rohir watched silently under heavy lids as she washed her hands with hot water and alcohol.
 Moving to the stove, she used a thick linen towel to gather the surgical instruments drying on a grate by the fire, bundled them in the clean fabric and took them to the table.
 She covered the surface of a small tray with the cloth and arranged the pair of tweezers and curved needle on it.
-Fishing out a long, coiled piece of cotton thread from a basket, she picked up the tray and made her way back to the warrior.
+Fishing out two small packages from a basket, she picked up the tray and made her way back to the warrior.

 She placed her load on the bench, took a chair and sat by the bed, soaking a piece gauze with a clear spirit from the tinted phial.
 "This might sting," she warned, looking up at him before pressing the pad onto the wound.
 The Rider bit back a hiss and a curse in Rohirric, holding his breath when she repeated the action.
-She threaded the needle and glanced at him.
+The healer opened one package and threaded the needle with catgut, glancing at him when she was done.
 He had lain back into the pillow and closed his eyes.

-His leg twitched as the needle pierced his skin, but the pain was dulled by the tea taking effect.
-He opened his eyes when the twinging sensation ceased altogether and looked down to see Idrin clip the thread.
-The criss-cross of white stitching was symmetrical and evenly spaced, standing out against his skin.
-The healer unsealed the shallow jar and began rubbing salve into his leg, wrapping a long strip of gauze around the wound and securing it in place with a tiny clamp.
+His leg twitched as the needle pierced muscle, but the pain was dulled by the tea taking effect.
+He opened his eyes when the twinging sensation ceased altogether and looked down to see the healer clip the silk thread.
+The criss-cross of black stitching was symmetrical and evenly spaced, standing out against his skin.
+Idrin unsealed the shallow jar and began rubbing salve into his leg, wrapping a long strip of gauze around the wound and securing it in place with a tiny clamp.

 "There."
 She looked up at him, putting the lid on the jar and gathering all the used implements into the tray.
-"You were fortunate; there was no sign of infection.
+"You were fortunate: the layer of cloth and the boot seems to have sealed the wound from the worst of the dirt and contamination.
 But the cut was deep and you will have to stay in the Houses for at least seven days, to rest your leg and allow it to heal properly.
 The stitches can be removed then."
 She got up and made for the wash-basin, scrubbing her hands meticulously, and then moved to the door.
 The second Rohir was nowhere to be seen, but he appeared shortly from a side-corridor and stepped into the room after the healer.

 While the two conversed softly, Idrin went to the large storage-cabinet and returned holding a pair of crutches, holding them out to the injured Rider.
 "Come, I will show you to your room," she invited.